Expand the section navigation mobile menu

 • There is a threat of loss of critical services if immediate action is not taken.

-The Purchasing Manager or Buyer determines if procurement qualifies for an emergency PO.
+The Buyer determines if a procurement qualifies for an emergency PO.

-Departments can discuss changes with the vendor but Purchasing must process and approve any adjustments to PO’s.
+Departments can discuss changes with the supplier but Purchasing must process and approve any adjustments to POs.

-Encumbered PO’s can be overspent by up to 15% (not to exceed $1,000) to accommodate miscellaneous charges such as shipping and fuel surcharges as well as minor adjustments in quantity, but not price.
-Blanket PO’s must be adjusted by Purchasing if additional spend is required.
+Encumbered POs can be overspent by up to 15% (not to exceed $1,000) to accommodate miscellaneous charges such as shipping and fuel surcharges.
+The 15% is not used for changes to the actual product quoted.
+Blanket POs must be adjusted by Purchasing if additional spend is required.

-6. Preferred Provider Purchases – May be used for goods and services of any amount
+6. Preferred Supplier Purchases – May be used for goods and services up to $100,000.
+Contact the Director or Purchasing to discuss amounts over $100,000

-Purchases made through these vendors must be legitimate business expenditures.
+Purchases made through these suppliers must be legitimate business expenditures.
 Supervisors and managers must periodically review statements documenting departmental spending through these accounts to ensure that purchases support the mission of the department and adhere to approved University Administrative Policies and Procedures.
+Refer to Exhibit 1 for the available payment methods.

-All preferred vendor or direct billing arrangements must be established by Purchasing.
-See Preferred Provider list at www.oakland.edu/purchasing.
+All preferred supplier or direct billing arrangements must be established by Purchasing.

 There is no bidding requirement.